awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

   }
 ```

-For the events log api, we just need to get the event name, attributes and pass them into the new api.
+For the events log API.
+We need to get the event name and attributes for the events log API and pass them into the new API.
 Of course, you can also use the "Replace in File" feature to make quick changes, as shown in the image below.

 ![replace_in_files](../images/sdk-manual/replace-in-file.png)